conservationtechlab/camml/README.md

 This will produce your `test_output.json` output file and you can now proceed with using these detections to train a TFLite model.
 Make sure to deactivate your environment before moving on to the next steps:
 `conda deactivate`

-## Install packages
+## Install packages needed for TFLite Training

 `sudo apt -y install libportaudio2`

-We'll want to create a new virtual environment to download the packages needed for training.(may work on one environment) `pip install --use-deprecated=legacy-resolver tflite-model-maker`
+Re-activate the virtual env you had created before (not the conda one):
+`workon camml_training`

+Install required packages:
+`pip install --use-deprecated=legacy-resolver tflite-model-maker`
 `pip install pycocotools`
 `pip install opencv-python-headless==4.1.2.30`